-Studying Tips:
+Studying:

-- I recommend focusing on primarily on practice problems from this review sheet, the quizzes, the core problems on the homeworks (including Problem Set 5 even if you don't turn it in), the practice exams, and class.
+- I recommend focusing on practice problems from this review sheet, the quizzes, the homeworks, and class.
 For quizzes/homeworks/in class questions try to re-solve without looking at the answer key or a solution given in the next slide.
-Then check to see how you did. - For all practice questions, try to solve (and write down) a solution first without resources and somewhat quickly, as you would on the exam.
+Then check to see how you did. - For all pratice questions, try to solve (and write down) a solution first without resources and somewhat quickly, as you would on the exam.
 Then go back and more slowly work through the problem, see if you solution is correct, etc. - We encourage you to post on Piazza to check answers/discuss approaches.